 for further interest: additional class topics

 Focus on Reagan as personality and political leader.
 Discuss why his personal popularity seemed to transcend his politically controversial policies, and what legacy he left to the Republican Party and American politics generally.
-See boxed quotes by Reagan on pages 935, 942, and 946.
+(See boxed quotes by Reagan on pages 935, 942, and 946.)

 Examine the growing role of women and women’s issues in the politics of the 1980s and 1990s.
 Consider the increasing impact of women in public and political life, perhaps by examining the careers of prominent figures such as Sandra Day O’Connor, Dianne Feinstein, Hillary Rodham Clinton, and Ruth Bader Ginsburg.